NetMQ/NetMQ.ReactiveExtensions/README.md

 Effortlessly send messages anywhere on the network using Reactive Extensions (RX).
 Uses NetMQ as the transport layer.

-Quite fast - runs at >120,000 messages per second on localhost.
+Fast!
+Runs at >120,000 messages per second on localhost.

 ## Sample Code